swiss-avalanches/swiss-avalanches.github.io/README.md

 ## Questions for TAs

 - Do you have other tracks to get historical meteorogical data in Switzerland/France?
-We thought of weather channels' twitter feed (after ~2005), otherwise we will parse the snow reports which is more challenging.
+We thought of weather channels' twitter feeds (after ~2005), otherwise we will parse the snow reports which is more challenging.
 - Are we allowed to add a dataset after milestone 2 if we find interesting data that could extend our area of research or improve our visualization?
 - Do we have to specifically solve a problem for social good?
 - Does working on both France and Switzerland adds value to the analysis or should we focus on one country?